Aperion Care Elgin

 Aperion Care Elgin is a 102-certified bed Medicare/Medicaid for-profit nursing facility (not a continuing care retirement community) providing medical and hygiene assistance services to residents of Kane County, including Elgin, Illinois.
 The nursing home was previously identified as a Special Focus Facility (SFF), the lowest designation for providing residents with appropriate treatment and nursing care.

 134 North McLean Boulevard

 Elgin, IL 60121

-It also provides post-stroke and cardiac rehabilitation care, pain management, palliative care, hospice, and care solutions for Alzheimer's and dementia.
+It also provides residents with post-stroke and cardiac rehabilitation care, pain management, palliative care, hospice, and care solutions for Alzheimer's and dementia long-term care.

 Nursing Home Resident Safety Concerns